Variables for Both

 Additionally, because we’re using SCSS, and to keep our code DRY, we’ll utilise the SCSS Map that we set earlier and iterate over it to create a CSS Variable for each of our SCSS Variables and Map values.

-We could hard-code some logic inside the mixin in order to designate that our numeric values should be used against the
+We could hard-code some logic in order to designate that our numeric values should be used against the

 z-index property, but I prefer things to be more robust than that.
 In this case, we’ll use two more SCSS Maps to hold some relational information about the properties and the possible values we want to be able to use inside them.